-The preliminary evaluation should be carried out in the context of the total surroundings of the site, and should not be influenced by details of land tenure, territorial, or other boundary considerations.
-Where the preliminary evaluation discloses the potential for slope instability, other geotechnical or geological hazards, or the need for major foundations or for carthworks, the geo-professional should be involved at an early stage in the planning of the development.
+The preliminary evaluation should be carried out in the context of the total su roundings of the site, and should not be influenced by details of land tenure, territorial, or the boundary considerations.
+Where the preliminary evaluation discloses the potential for slop instability, other geotechnical or geological hazards, or the need for major foundations or for earthworks, the geo-professional should be involved at an early stage in the planning of the sevelopment.